NoroffFEU/development-platforms/MongoDB-case-study.md

 ## Main Features

 Describe the primary purpose of the tool that you have selected.
 Which problems does it solve?
 Is there something unique about this tool?
 How can it be useful to developers?

-MongoDB feature table:
+MongoDB is a free-to-use open source NoSQL database management program MongoDB feature table:

 | Feature | Description |